eitanyaffe/3DSnake/README.md

 # 3DSnake

-This is an exercise in OpenGL, designed to explore and demonstrate basic graphics programming concepts.
-The project was originally developed as an exercise during my MSc in Computer Science at Tel Aviv University in the early 2000s.
+This was an class exercise during my MSc in Computer Science at Tel Aviv University.

 ## Basic Design

-The 3DSnake game is built using OpenGL to render 3D graphics.
-The game logic is implemented in C++, and it involves controlling a snake that moves around a 3D grid, consuming items to grow longer while avoiding collisions with itself and the boundaries.
+The 3DSnake game is built using OpenGL.
+The game is implemented in C++, and it involves controlling a snake that moves around a 3D grid, consuming items to grow longer while avoiding collisions with itself and the boundaries.

 ## How to Run

 1. **Prerequisites**: Ensure you have a C++ compiler and OpenGL installed on your system.
-2. **Build the Project**: Use the provided Makefile or CMake configuration to compile the project.
+2. **Build the Project**: Use the provided Makefile configuration to compile the project.
 3. **Execute the Game**: Run the compiled binary from the terminal.

 ## How to Play